vanessanaja/vanessa-naja-pine-jewelry/README.md

-This is an assignment from Codetalk.
+This was an assignment from Codetalk.

 We were given a psd for the mobile and desktop version of a 1-page site.
 Our job was to convert this psd into a working one-page website.

 I used webpack with Sass for this project which was optional.

 The requirement was to complete the header and the footer only and more if we had the time.

+I was able to complete more sections.
+I did make the sacrifice of only having it optimized for mobile and desktop but not for anything in between.

+If I had more time, I would've added media queries for at least 2 more breakpoints.

 Expected deliverables: